Trump and Vance Face Off in First Court Hearing Since SCOTUS Ruling

 “The court is quite clear that the subpoena needs to be tailored to the investigation,” Consovoy said during this morning’s conference.

-Despite giving its blessing to Vance’s subpoena, the Supreme Court rejected a court’s approval of nearly identical subpoenas issued by House Democrats for President Trump’s financial records, including his tax returns.
 Trump’s legal team noted the overlap of two evidence hunts to argue that the Manhattan prosecutor’s probe showed “bad faith.”

 As Trump interprets the ruling, the Supreme Court left him an opening to challenge the subpoenas’ breadth, allege bad faith, accuse the Manhattan district attorney of political motivations and claim the probe interferes with his official duties.
 His legal team intends to file a new complaint by July 27.

 In a ruling from October, U.S. District Judge Victor Marrero skewered Trump’s immunity demand as fitting for a king but not a president.
-The case returns to him in the age of the coronavirus pandemic, making it the first hearing to be conducted remotely via a teleconferce.
+The case returns to him in the age of the coronavirus pandemic, making it the first trial court hearing in this docket to be conducted remotely via a teleconference.

 “I recognize the great inconvenience that all of face because of the pandemic affecting all of our lives,” Marrero told the attorneys.